The oldest public wildflower garden in the United States

 Hepaticas are early spring ephemerals.
 The difference between the two species treated here is in the leaves and bracts of the flowerhead.
 "Sharp-lobed" refers to the leaves with 3 deep lobes which are pointed on the ends of the lobes.
 Likewise the floral bracts have pointed tips.
 This compares to the "Round-lobed Hepatica" where the ends of the leaves are more rounded, as are the tips of the bracts.

-The leaves are deeply 3-lobed on both types, all basal, numbering 3 to 15 on stalks.
+The leaves are deeply 3-lobed on both types, all basal, numbering 3 to 15, stalked.
 The under surface is often purplish, the base is heart-shaped, margins are smooth and the surfaces can be without hair or with very fine hair.
 The leaves from the prior year carryover and will be visible at the base of the plant as new leaves do not form until flowering is over.
-The old leaves will frequently have a purplish cast to both surfaces.
+The old leaves will frequently have a purplish color cast to both surfaces.

 Flowers.
 The flowers are borne on leafless aerial shoots (scapes) from the root.
 These have white hair and extend above the leaves to 4 to 8 inches high.
 There are no petals, all have 5 to 12 petal like sepals (6 is fairly common) that are somewhat ovate in shape, the total width of the flower up to one inch wide.
-The color can range from pure white to a pinkish or bluish blush.
+These are colored like petals would normally be and the color can range from pure white to a pinkish or bluish blush.
 Stamens number 10 to 30 and surround a yellow-green central receptacle of several pistils.

 Bracts: The floral bracts number three and are where you would expect to see a calyx as they closely subtend the flower in a single tier.
+An actual calyx is absent.
 These have smooth margins and can have fine hair to none.
 The shape differs between the "round-lobed" and the "sharp-lobed" as explained above.

 See Eloise Butler's notes below for more characteristics.

 Habitat: The Hepaticas of early spring can be found solitary or in large groups on Hepatica Hill in the Woodland Garden on the west path.
 Both plants grow from ascending to horizontal rhizomes.
 They do best in rich soils of upland woods that do not dry out until summer, but are moist until then and well drained, with sunlight in early spring followed by shade from an overhead tree canopy.
+Years of drought can wipe them out.
 The earliest known bloom date noted in the Garden was March 29th and the latest was April 27, 1944.

 Botanical Names: The name Hepatica is from the Greek hepar, for 'liver' referring to the shape of the leaves, where, according to the old Doctrine of Signatures, the plant would be good for treating liver aliments.
 Hence also, the old common name of Liverwort or Liverleaf.
 There is some difference in the scientific name for these plants depending on the reference source as these plants have been undergoing a continuing botanical reclassification.
 Minnesota authorities, both the U of M and the DNR have followed Flora of North America (Ref. #W7 where the basis for the recent changing of the plant genus to the Anemones is concisely explained) with the names listed above.
 USDA, which is usually an early adopter of new classifications currently lists the previous scientific names of Hepatica nobilis Schreb. var. acuta (Pursh) Steyerm for the Sharp-lobed and Hepatica nobilis Schreb. var. obtusa (Pursh) Steyerm for the Round-lobed.
 'Acuta' and acutiloba both refer to the pointed tip leaf shape.
 Under the new classification the old varieties are retired.

 The Buttercup family was formerly named "Crowfoot."
 Earlier species names going back to Eloise Butler's times were H. acutiloba for the Sharp-lobed and H. triloba for the Round-lobed.
 And there were several variations in between.
-As to the current genus, the origin of the genus Anemone is obscure but generally applied to what are called windflowers, and is thought by some to be from the Greek anemos, meaning 'wind'.
-But the studied opinion (see Stern, Ref.#37a, and Ref.#W7) is that consideration must also given to the god Adonis, who in the Greek myth was killed while hunting a boar and from his blood came a red windflower [Anemone coronaria] and the derivation is from an old Semitic word for Adonis.
+As to the current genus, the origin of the genus Anemone is obscure but generally applied to what are called windflowers, and is thought by some to be from the Greek anemos, meaning 'wind.'
+But the studied opinion (see Stern, Ref. #37a, and The Flora Ref. #W7) is that consideration must also given to the god Adonis, who in the Greek myth was killed while hunting a boar and from his blood came a red windflower [Anemone coronaria] and the derivation is from an old Semitic word for Adonis.

 The author names for the plant classification are as follows: The original descriptions were provided by ‘DC’ who was Augustin Pyramus de Candolle (1778-1841), Swiss botanist, who influenced Charles Darwin.
 He studied plants, began a systematic catalogue and has 2 genera named for him.
 Further work has been done by ‘G.Lawson’ who is George Lawson (1827-1895) Scottish-Canadian botanist, considered the Father of Canadian botany.
 He helped create Canada’s first botanical garden.
 ‘H.Hara’ refers to Hiroshi Hara (1911-1986) Japanese botanist who published a number of books and papers on the flora of the Eastern Himalaya and Japan.